roman-milk/roman-milk.github.io/a-lesbian-love-story-of-sorts.md

  "I suppose so," she reflected, "So you do find me attractive?"

  I smiled and said, "Gwen who do you think has sent you all those notes and cards the past two weeks?"
-Report_Story #6